jatin5251/coursera-practical-machine-learning-1/README.md

-# coursera-practical-machine-learning
-Project work of Practical Machine Learning course from Coursera
+# Project work of Practical Machine Learning course from Coursera